There’s a new Apple Maps Acknowledgements page and with that there are some new data providers that we now know about:

 Yellow Pages Turkey is pretty straightforward – Turkish business listings.

-NavAds appears to be a Yext-like service.
-Here’s how they describe it on their GPS Listings page:
+Navads appears to be a Yext-like service.
+Here’s how they describe it on their Solutions page:

 So they likely have a decent set of updated business data that Apple would like to display.
 Of interest is they recently inked a partnership with UBL.
 My guess is we will continue to see Apple partner with agents who have direct relationships with large numbers of local businesses to get the freshest data.